 Around February/March, I should have $5,000 to invest.
 My debts are under control and my wife and I have lowered our monthly expenses.
 I was wondering if you had any advice on ways to invest $5,000.
 I don’t want a savings account because the interest rates are just sad, but I don’t know if a certificate of deposit or money market account is worth the effort.

 Or take this e-mail I got from MG just last week:

 How about addressing how to invest $5,000, $10,000, or $15,000 these days?
 With high-yield savings rates getting lower and lower and the stock market not doing so well either, what would you recommend?

-Because the stock market has been so volatile over the past fifteen years, a lot of people are scared to invest.
+Because the stock market has been so volatile over the past 15 years, a lot of people are scared to invest.
 Or they just want to find safe places to put part of their money in the short term.
 Unfortunately, it’s not like new ways to invest safely are being invented.
-If you want your money to be safe, you’ve basically got the same tried-and-true investments you’re already familiar with.
+If you want your money to be safe, you’ve basically got the same tried-and-true investments you are already familiar with.

 Two recent articles in national magazines addressed this subject.
 Let’s look at their advice.

 The March 2010 issue of “Consumer Reports” has a great article on finding the best rates on your savings.
 They start at the same place we all start: bank accounts.
 Here is what “Consumer Reports” recommends: